 Information for Hiring Managers

 Penn/Federal Work-Study is a federal government and Student Registration and Financial Services subsidized work program, which provides on-campus and off-campus employment to eligible undergraduate and graduate students with financial need.
+The on-campus departmental matching share for the academic year is 40% and for summer it is 50%.
 While the program offers a variety of job opportunities, students are encouraged to seek community service work and/or work related to the student's course of study.
 Students are paid for those hours actually worked.

 The work-study award represents the maximum earnings potential while employed under the program.
 The award is not deducted from the student's University tuition bill.
 Once the student obtains a work-study job, the student is paid weekly by the employing department for those hours actually worked.